 The screenshot above is WordLift at work on a live WordPress blog.
 Essentially, I started writing an example sentence anyone could write in their own blog and then I activated WordLift so that I can register the target keywords “SEO”, “Website”, “Search Engine Optimization”, and SERP.
 Because the other words were already registered in our database, I worked on “Website” and after inputting its definition, name and category, WordLift then registered that as our definition of the word “Website”.

 Simply put, when someone searches for the keywords “SEO” and “Website”, Google will know that they are referring to the “SEO” and “Website” that the SEO Hacker Blog is talking about.
 Registering a target keyword on WordLift took me about a minute or two before I started writing my review for the tool.

 After registering enough entities to create your structured data web, it’s now time to associate words with the entities you use.
 I’ll show you how to do it with this very post itself.

 On your WordPress word processor, WordLift will recognize keywords that you can associate with entities that you have created.
 All you have to do is click on them and then go to WordLift and click on “Content Classification”.

 Et voila, you have successfully associated a word to an entity that you have already created.
 Pay attention, I’ll show you how I know that this worked.

 I know that it worked because when you click on “Suggested Images”, a few images showing “screenshots” appear, ready to use for your blog.
 It might seem like a small thing but what this really means is that Google and WordLift has successfully understood what I meant when I wrote “screenshot” in this post.

-It’s amazing what a few minutes of tinkering can do for your blog and content, which is why my team and I are excited working with WordLift and all that it offers.
+It’s amazing what a few minutes of tinkering can do for your blog and content, which is why my team and I are excited about working with WordLift have and all that it offers.

 Who Can Benefit from WordLift